Sizing Heat Transfer Stations in District Heating

 Buffer storage on the network side

-In some network concepts, a central or decentralised thermal energy storage tank is used on the primary side to smooth out load peaks.
-The dimensioning depends on the expected peak output and the desired bridging time:
+In some network concepts, a central or decentralised thermal energy storage tank on the primary side smooths out load peaks.
+Its size depends on the expected peak output and the desired bridging time:

 Vbuffer=Q˙peaktbufferρcpΔTbufferV_{\text{buffer}} = \frac{\dot{Q}_{\text{peak}} \cdot t_{\text{buffer}}}{\rho \cdot c_p \cdot \Delta T_{\text{buffer}}}